saintedlama/passport-local-authenticate/README.md

 * iterations: specifies the number of iterations used in pbkdf2 hashing algorithm.
 Default: 25000
 * keylen: specifies the length in byte of the generated key.
 Default: 512
 * encoding: specifies the encoding the generated salt and hash will be stored in.
 Defaults to 'hex'.
+* digestAlgorithm: digest algorith to use in pbkdf2.
+Valid values can be retrieved using crypto.getHashes().
+    A popular choices is 'sha256' or 'sha512'.
+    **Attention** Only working in node.js versions greater 0.10.
+And in case your sitting on a 0.10 project consider an upgrade.
+Really!

 ### Hash Algorithm
 Passport-Local-Authenticate uses the pbkdf2 algorithm of the node crypto library.